gmoyanollc/java-json-schema-generator/soi-track/src/main/resources/tool-bin/schema-generator/README.md

 - [ ] implement component documentation
 - [ ] capture substitution components but ignore abstract container component
 - [ ] ignore abstracts like augmentation point container, define and reference components or substitution components
+        * augmentation point objects are listed in type definitions
+        * the assocation between an augmentation point object and its containing <elements> is not defined by jsonix
 - [ ] define substition components in augmentation point type
 - [ ] reference type of component element
 - [ ] include base definition in derived component, e.g., mo:Degree360Type --> nc:Degree360Type, Type --> SimpleType